coderefinery/manuals/hackmd-mechanics.md

 ## Privacy

-- Assume the HackMD is public and published: you never need to put your name there.
+- Assume the HackMD is **public and published: you never need to put your name there**.

-- The HackMD will be published on the website afterwards.
+- The HackMD will be **published on the website afterwards**.
 We will remove all non-instructors names, but it's easier if you don't add it at the start.